acunniffe/node-express-fixture/Readme.md

 //Express App used in Production import {app} from '../server.js'

-//Using Optic to document your API as your tests run const appWithOptic = withOptic(app)
+//Using Optic to document the API as your tests run const appWithOptic = withOptic(app)

 //Example Test